ElectronicBabylonianLiterature/ebl-frontend/README.md

 [Assurbanipal, Esagil, Santakku, SantakkuM, UllikummiA](https://www.hethport.uni-wuerzburg.de/cuneifont//) webfonts by [Sylvie Vanséveren](https://www.hethport.uni-wuerzburg.de/cuneifont/) are freely available for the scientific community.
 You can get the full distributions from [Download page](https://www.hethport.uni-wuerzburg.de/cuneifont/).

+`Annotation.js` in the annotation-tool is from [Arian Allenson Valdez](https://github.com/Secretmapper/react-image-annotation)